AbsaOSS/generate-release-notes/__tests__/data/rls_notes_fully_populated_no_PRs_in_chapters.md

 - #1 _Issue title 1_ implemented by @janeDoe in [#1](link-to-pr-1)
   - note about change in Issue 1
   - note about change in Issue 1 (no bullet point at start of line)
-- #1001 _Pull Request 1_ implemented by @janeDoe
-  - This is second PR comment ad RLS note
-  - This is third PR comment ad RLS note

 ### Bugfixes 🛠
 - #1 _Issue title 1_ implemented by @janeDoe in [#1](link-to-pr-1)
   - note about change in Issue 1
   - note about change in Issue 1 (no bullet point at start of line)
-- #1001 _Pull Request 1_ implemented by @janeDoe
-  - This is second PR comment ad RLS note
-  - This is third PR comment ad RLS note

 ### Closed Issues without Pull Request ⚠️